CaterWang/dualsub-supports/README.md

 DualSub is an extension to make YouTube player display two subtitles in the same time.

-*Note: This repository only for document and issue trakcer, project itself is not open source.*
+*Note: This project is not open source, this repository only for document and issue trakcer*

 | Screenshot |
 | :--------: |